vanus-labs/docs/blog/2023-02-09-http-s3-blog/index.md

 ## Introduction

 Storing Logs on your web server may seem pretty okay for Low traffic websites like a personal blog but what about an e-commerce website which is a good example of a website that can receive millions of requests in a day?
 Storing such a high volume of logs may lead to more resources being needed to handle such logs.
-Also, if there is an issue with the server, the log files cannot be accessed.
+Also, the log files cannot be accessed if there is an issue with the server.
 So then, what can we do?
 Before we begin, I will explain some terminologies to us.

 - ### What is Amazon S3?